 - BONUS TIP 2: Have the participants open their gifts together during the party.
 Sharing a positive experience is also a great way to increase the sense of belonging and camaraderie in a team.

-6. Virtual Team Celebration Rituals
+6. Create a Virtual Team Celebration Ritual

 A sense of belonging is a fundamental human need that leaders should try to fulfill in order to create stronger, more cohesive teams.